First snow of season falls over Northeast mountains as cold blast invades eastern US

-What has been an exceptionally warm October across nearly all the Lower 48 is in the process of changing, with a cold front that will cause temperatures to drop by 5 to 15 degrees during the workweek.
+What had been an exceptionally warm October across nearly all the Lower 48 now feels like a distant memory after a cold front caused temperatures to plunge by 5-15 degrees as we start a new workweek.

-The cold air will invade regions such as the Midwest, mid-Atlantic, and Northeast, where even snow showers will be possible in higher elevations.
+The cold air is invading regions such as the Midwest, mid-Atlantic and Northeast, where snow showers are even possible in higher elevations.

-Cities such as Chicago, Cincinnati and Philadelphia, which are used to seeing temperatures in the 60s to near 70 degrees, are expected to struggle to reach the mid-50s for highs during the first half of the workweek.
+Cities such as Chicago, Cincinnati and Philadelphia, which are used to seeing temperatures in the 60s to near 70 degrees this time of year, are expected to struggle to reach the mid-50s for highs during the first half of the workweek.

-Most areas are expected to remain dry, but communities downwind of the Great Lakes do have a chance of seeing light rain showers, which could mix with frozen precipitation in the higher elevations of the Northeast and New England.
+Most areas are expected to remain dry, but locations downwind of the Great Lakes face the chance for light rain showers, which could mix with snow in the higher elevations of the Northeast and New England.

 (FOX Weather)

-The synoptic setup will allow for breezy conditions off the warm lakes, creating lake-effect precipitation.
+The large-scale weather pattern will allow for gusty winds off the warm lakes, creating lake-effect rain and snow showers

-Forecast models show that those closest to Lakes Erie and Ontario will be in store for the most precipitation, but again, those at lower elevations will experience all rain, as the cloud cover and warm water temperatures will help keep the mercury above the freezing mark.
+Computer forecast models show that those closest to lakes Erie and Ontario in New York, Pennsylvania and Ohio will be in store for the most precipitation, but again, those at lower elevations will experience all rain, as the cloud cover and warm water temperatures will help keep air temperatures above the freezing mark.

-The cold air is expected to make its way to the eastern seaboard and the I-95 corridor, where cities such as Boston, New York, and Washington, D.C., will all struggle to make it out of the 50s on Wednesday and Thursday.
+The cold air is expected to make its way to the Eastern Seaboard and the Interstate 95 corridor, where cities such as Boston, New York and Washington will all struggle to make it out of the 50s on Wednesday and Thursday.

 HERE’S WHEN TO EXPECT THE FIRST FREEZE OF THE SEASON